Depression and Anxiety

 Lifestyle changes are most important but in some cases, your doctor may also prescribe medicine called an antidepressant.

 Antidepressants usually start to help you feel better within 2 weeks.
 It may take 4-6 weeks before you feel the full effect of the medicine.

 You may have some side effects from your medication.
 They usually improve after 2 weeks.
 If side effects last longer than 2 weeks, talk to your doctor.

 It is very important to take your medication the way your doctor instructs.
 Talk to your doctor before stopping your medication.

 Your HealthPoint Team is Here to Help You Manage Depression and Anxiety

-Clinical review by Cara Dalbey, PsyD.
-HealthPoint Behavioral Health Consultant & Lead Provider
+Clinical review by: Cara Dalbey, PsyD.
+HealthPoint Behavioral Health Consultant

 Sources: American Psychological Association

 This information is not intended to be medical advice.
-Please consult your doctor with any questions about your health.
+Please consult your Doctor or Behavioral Health staff with any questions about your health.